khanhth/Review-of-Analysis-of-Algorithms/README.md

 ## Quick-find vs. Quick-union
-*Imperical results.* Number of operations counting only number of array accesses but not other operations such as counter variable initializations & assignments in loops.

-**Warning**: The table below needs update to use the $\sim$ notation.
+*Cost model.* Number of array accesses.

+*Empirical result.*
+**Warning**: Numbers in the table below is not updated and may be inaccurate.

 | Algorithm                | Initialization  | Union         | Find |
 |--------------------------|-----------------|---------------|------|